Kinto/kinto/docs/configuration/settings.rst

     2fe7a389-3556-4c8f-9513-c26bfc5f160b

-It is the responsability of the admin to tell the mail recipient how to validate the account by modifying the email body template in the settings.
+It is the responsability of the administrator to tell the mail recipient how to validate the account by modifying the email body template in the settings.

 This could be done by providing a link to a webapp that displays a form to the